A correction was made to this review on Dec. 13, 2004.

-“A Series of Unfortunate Events,” adapted from the long-running and enormously successful series of children’s books by the pseudonymous Lemony Snicket, is set in a Dickensian dystopia populated by wise children and menacing grownups.
+“A Series of Unfortunate Events,” adapted from the long-running (11 so far) and enormously successful (27 million copies sold) series of children’s books by the pseudonymous Lemony Snicket (aka Daniel Handler), is set in a Dickensian dystopia populated by wise children and menacing grownups.
 Intended as catnip for “Harry Potter” fans, Snicket’s macabre tale of three newly orphaned siblings has been lavishly visualized.
 But for all its elaborate splendor, production pic lacks the feeling and imagination that have distinguished the best recent kidpics.
 Nevertheless, Snicket’s rabid fan base will stuff Par’s stockings with B.O. dollars throughout the holiday season.

 In keeping with the playful tone of Snicket’s/Handler’s books and their constant pleading with the reader to “read something else,” pic opens with a mock title sequence for a musical cartoon entitled “The Littlest Elf,” before Snicket himself (here played by Jude Law) appears to advise viewers the film they are about to see is decidedly unpleasant.

 “A Series of Unfortunate Events” then introduces the three Baudelaire siblings: Rube Goldberg-like inventor Violet (Emily Browning), voracious reader Klaus (Liam Aiken), and teething infant Sunny (twins Kara and Shelby Hoffman), whose incomprehensible baby talk is amusingly subtitled into English throughout.